tuxpower/tools/README.md

 ## Requirements

 This sample project depends on `boto3`, the AWS SDK for Python, and requires Python 2.6.5+.
-You can install dependencies for this project run:
+You can install dependencies for this project running:

     pipenv install